Building Better Client Relationships with a Trust Accounting System

 Does your firm rely on a bookkeeping service to manage your books?
 Have you experienced data syncing issues or do you have concerns that your provider doesn’t have sufficient experience to manage your books in compliance with your state bar’s client trust (IOLTA) rules and regulations?
 If so, then it’s time to take your firm’s legal billing and legal accounting into your own hands.

-With a legal trust accounting system (or one built-into a cloud-based practice management system), not only will your firm remain ethically compliant and efficient, but will also build relationships with new and current clients.
+With a legal trust accounting system (or one built-into a cloud-based legal practice management system), not only will your firm remain ethically compliant and efficient, but will also build relationships with new and current clients.
 According to a report from Software Advice, 32% of consumers said trust accounting software use would positively impact their choice of hiring a firm, giving those firms a competitive edge.

 There are many benefits for clients that choose to work with a firm using trust accounting software: